AM5800/self_drifing_car/behavioral_cloning/Readme.md

 scheme_link

 ## AlexNet modifications
+I also tried some modifications of alexnet.
+First, I have added dropout layers between convolutions.
+And second, I have removed max pooling layers.
+And increased convolution stride respectively.

 ## InceptionV3
+Another interesting architecture that I tried - is inception network from google.
+You can see it's amazing architecture here.
+Keras framework has built-in function for creating this network keras.applications.inceptionv3
+This network is used for image classification.
+So I have changed last layer to be regressor.

+Mindblowing scheme is here

 ## Project structure
 * [model.py](model.py) - contains NN definition and functions to train it